-In accordance with the licensing agreement in your package, you should make a backup copy of the story disk for your personal use.
-You can use the COPY A utility on your DOS 3.3 disk to make the copy.
-Put the original away in a safe place and use the copy as your regular play disk.
+In accordance with the licensing agreement in your package, we recommend that you make a backup copy of the story disk for your personal use.
+You can use the COPYA utility on your DOS 3.3 disk to make the copy.
+Put the original away in a safe place and always use the copy as your regular play disk.